Outlook For Thursday

 "Outlook for Thursday" is a single by New Zealand band DD Smash.
-It was released in 1983 unrelated to any album (though a live version appears on the 1983 live album Live: Deep in the Heart of Taxes.
+It was released in 1983 unrelated to any album, though a live version appears on the 1983 live album Live: Deep in the Heart of Taxes, and appears on Dave Dobbyn's compilation albums.
 The single charted at No. 3 in New Zealand. and was voted in 2001 by members of APRA as the 31st best New Zealand song of the 20th century.

 Alternate version

 A live version appears on the 1983 live album Live: Deep in the Heart of Taxes.

 Music video

 The music video was directed by Andrew Shaw and filmed in Auckland featuring Dobbyn as a frazzled weather announcer.
 The video won Best Music Video at the 1983 New Zealand Music Awards.